Best Free Password Manager: Top 5 Free Providers

 Bitwarden: The Best Free Password Manager

-For starters, you can save as many passwords as you'd like across an unlimited number of devices.
-All of the program's main features are present, and password sharing with another person is possible through the Organizations option.
+For starters, free users can save unlimited passwords and sync them across as many devices as desired.
+All of the program's main features are present, and password sharing is possible through the "Organizations" option.

-Bitwarden scores with its free version, which offers a full-fledged password manager.
+Bitwarden's free version is a full-fledged password manager.

-During our assessment, Bitwarden shined owing to its reliable autofill, intuitive usage, and high security, the last of which is guaranteed by external audits.
-As such, in our opinion, Bitwarden is the best choice when you're on the hunt for a full and free password manager.
+Bitwarden shined during testing thanks to its reliable autofill, intuitive usage, and high security, the last of which is guaranteed by external audits.
+Taken together, these make Bitwarden the best option when it comes to free password managers.

 Includes all main features